krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 An __ELB distributes incoming traffic across__ multiple targets such as __EC2 instances__, __containers__, and __IP addresses__, and also __Lambda functions__.

 It provides fault tolerance for applications.

+- __launch template__: standardizes setup of EC2 instances (os, ec2 type, security-group etc.).
+Can use used with outher aws services (other then auto-scaling group
+- you can dynamically changing scaling policies
+- instance purhcase option: on demand or spot
+- allocation strategies: lowest price, price capacity optiized,
+- termination policy: defines what instances are terminated first
+  - default: even distribution accross AZ, except if instance is in 'protected' status, oldest template first, closest to next billing hour
+  - other: terminate instances based on allocation strategy: spot or on-demand, new instance type
+  - custom: total control what instance terminates, __needs lambda__.
+Use it when:
+    - better control what to terminate
+    - custom checks (based on labels or some other metric)
+    - graceful shutdown of application
+    - data backup
+    - integration with external systems

+- auto-scaling timers:
+  - warm-up time: time needed to initialize and ready to handle requests, needs dynamic scaling (metrics)
+  - cool-down period (default 300s): period before other scaling activity starts
+  - health-check grace period: amount of time before performing health check on new instances

 ### Health checks <a id="HealthChecks"></a>